How to Prevent Damping Off in Seed Trays and Starter Pots

 - Was the medium kept too wet?

-- Was airflow insufficient?
+- Was airflow poor?

-- Were the seedlings overcrowded?
+- Were seedlings crowded?

 Frequently Asked Questions